rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 > Couldn't match expected type `ProductId` with actual type `Qtd`.

 Thereby preventing a bug from slipping in.

 By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types (plan) must be satisfied.
 The type-checker becomes our assistant and verifies properties along the process for us.

 However, that comes at a cost.
-Arguably, both type-signatures and implementations may have become more complex, and we mixed two concerns (predicate + transformation).
-Being pragmatic, sometimes a less precise design *may* serve us just as good.
+Arguably, both type-signatures and implementations may have become more complex, and we may have mixed two concerns (predicate + transformation).
+Being pragmatic, in some cases a less precise design *may* serve us just as good.

 Even though we have used Haskell in this exposition, the underlying principles should hopefully translate to other languages, such as Rust, Scala, etc. Further, languages with even more powerful type-systems (e.g. Agda and Idris, both with native support for dependent types) allow us to encode many more properties.